ajnam12/DAWPL/README.md

 particular way -- making it more readable and modular.

 # The 5-Layer DAWPL Abstraction Hierarchy
-**Arrangement:** a combinatino of tracks, the "big picture" of the composition
+**Arrangement:** a combination of tracks, the "big picture" of the composition

 **Track:** a time sequenced series of clips